Our approach to transparency

 Our approach

-Through our presence, we can deliver significant and sustainable economic benefits to our host governments, employees, suppliers and communities.
-We seek to understand and manage our impacts, generate sustainable benefits for our host communities, while also promoting diversified and resilient local economies.
+We believe that we can deliver significant and sustainable economic benefits to our host governments, employees, suppliers and communities.
+We seek to understand and manage our impacts, support the development of and generate sustainable benefits for our host communities, while also promoting diversified and resilient local economies.
 We believe that our transparency encourages the responsible management of revenues, supports an improved understanding of our activities and contributions and strengthens accountability.

 -